jasonwyatt/Android-DebugPort/README.md

         }
     }

-In your application's `build.gradle`, add a dependency for Android DebugPort:
+In your application's `build.gradle` file, add a dependency for Android DebugPort:

     compile 'com.github.jasonwyatt:Android-DebugPort:0.3'

 ### Modify Your Manifest

-You'll need to make sure the following permissions are configured in your app's `ApplicationManifest.xml`
+You'll need to make sure the following permissions are configured in your app's `ApplicationManifest.xml`:

     <uses-permission android:name="android.permission.INTERNET"/>
     <uses-permission android:name="android.permission.ACCESS_WIFI_STATE"/>